Gordon Bell High School

 Gordon Bell High School is a public junior and senior high school in Winnipeg, Manitoba, Canada.
 It is located in the inner city of Winnipeg.
-The school is bordered by the trans-Canada highway on Broadway Street and Maryland Street.
+The school is bordered by the Trans-Canada Highway on Broadway to the south, Portage Avenue to the north, and Maryland Street to the east, which then Portage Avenue and Broadway connect to the west.